EverestWorks/.github/profile/README.md

 ## Welcome to EverestWorks: Streamlining Your Workflows
 At EverestWorks, our sole mission is to supercharge and speed up your workflows.
 For any inquiries or collaboration opportunities, we encourage you to reach out to [this server](https://discord.gg/J2AfDXZKyr) on Discord.
-Reach out to everestworksco@gmail.com for applications and other important things.
+Reach out to contact@everestworks.us for applications and other important things.

+We are on the web!
+Visit us [here](https://everestworks.us)

 We established this organization primarily focusing on catering to users who handle substantial workloads, ensuring they experience enhanced efficiency and productivity.